fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

      	* [Include percentages only] will only show the "Percentage"
      	* [Include counts only] will only show the "Count"
    * - 6.
 Include Section Separators
-     - If a survey contains various Section Separaters as question resources that is crucial to understanding either the response, or the gathered data, then a Report can include those separators.
+     - If a survey contains various Section Heading as question resources that is crucial to understanding either the response, or the gathered data, then a Report can include those separators.
 By default, this option is unchecked.

 .. image:: ../../resources/analyze/reports_over_time.png
 	:scale: 70%